Florida’s Business Agenda

 - Eliminating burdensome regulations and processes that often hinder the ability for all businesses, but particularly small businesses, to grow and succeed;

-- Modernizing Florida’s retirement system and stopping taxpayer bailout of pensions; and
+- Modernizing Florida’s retirement system and stopping taxpayers’ $1 billion per year bailout of unfunded pensions;

 Championing Florida’s Quality of Life

-Protecting Florida’s quality of life from special interest attacks is essential to our state’s family-friendly brand.
-The Florida Chamber believes we can continue to make Florida the best place to visit, live and work by strengthening communities.
-This means focusing on workforce housing, stopping the expansion of Las Vegas-style casino gambling, breaking the cycle of generational poverty, and embracing cost-saving, value-driven adaptations to Florida’s healthcare system.
-In order to protect Florida’s unique quality of life, the Florida Chamber 2018 Business Agenda recommends:
+Protecting Florida’s unique quality of life is essential to maintaining Florida’s family-friendly brand.
+Florida welcomed more than 116 million visitors in 2017 and more than 1000 new residents each day.
+With an increasing population, and visitors from all over the world, it is important that we focus on creating a healthy and sustainable place for Florida’s residents and visitors to work, live, play and learn.
+This means focusing on stopping the expansion of Las Vegas-style casino gambling, breaking the cycle of generational poverty, and embracing cost-saving, value driven adaptations to Florida’s healthcare system.
+In order to protect Florida’s unique quality of life, the Florida Chamber 2019 Business Agenda recommends:

 - Advocating for value-based outcomes through a more affordable and efficient healthcare delivery system;